Philngtn/Philngtn/README.md

 - 👋 Hi, Phil Nguyen
 - 👀 I’m interested in coding and exploring new technological areas (Mars as well)
-- 🌱 I’m currently learning mobile development / UXUI and Hardware Verification
+- 🌱 I’m currently learning Mobile Development / UXUI and Hardware Verification
 - 💞️ I’m looking to collaborate on
 - 📫 Send me an email if you like me, thank youuuu : philngtn@gmail.com